 Our approach with glue ear is to give constitutional and miasmic treatment as outlined above.
 Together with this, if there is pain and inflammation, similar remedies to those described under otitis media are employed.
 To encourage drainage through the Eustachian tube, there are a number of remedies, that when individually prescribed aid the process of resolution.Suppurative otitis media occurs when the ear drum ruptures and fluid leaks out.
 If the condition fails to resolve it is known as chronic suppurative otitis media.

 The strategies in this Perth clinic are similar to the above.
-Through remedies specific to symptoms, we deal with the underlying inflammation and any infection; treat the constitution to strengthen the body’s ability to heal itself; and also utilise homeopathic remedies that will help repair the ruptured tympanic membrane.
+Through remedies specific to symptoms, we deal with the underlying inflammation and any infection.
+We also treat the constitution to strengthen the body’s ability to heal itself.
+And finally we utilise homeopathic remedies that will help repair the ruptured tympanic membrane.

 In 1996 Friese and colleagues compared a group of students treated for ear infections by homeopathy against a group treated by antibiotics and other conventional therapies.
 The homeopathic group on average was completely free of pain more quickly: in two days, as opposed to three days in the group treated by orthodox medicine.
 (Friese KH, Kruse S, Moeller H. Acute otitis media in children: Comparison between conventional and homeopathic therapy.
 HNO 1996; 44: 462-466)